FRC1257/robotics-training/docs/java/1-Basics/2-Variables.md

 ## Analogy

+One way to think about variables is like buckets.
+For each bucket, we can have a label on the bucket that gives it a name.
+That way, we have a clear description of what it is stored inside of that bucket.

-Think of variables like a specific bucket.
-Each variable is a bucket and the name of the variable is a lebel that we throw on a bucket so that we know that we can identify it.
-However, there are different types of buckets, and each bucket can only store 1 thing.
-This corresponds to the data type.
-When we make a bucket, or create a variable, we have to specify what type of bucket it is.
+However, there are different types of buckets, and for the sake of the analogy, assume each bucket can only store 1 type of thing.
+A bucket that is made for storing one thing **cannot** be used for storing a different type of thing.
+When we first make the bucket, we have to determine what type it is.

-However, at the moment we have an empty bucket, with nothing in it.
-However, using the assignment operator (`=`), we can fill up the bucket.
-However, we cannot fill the bucket with something it cannot hold, which will create an error.
-When we want to use the value in the bucket, we simply access the bucket and look at its contents.
-This is analogous to accessing a variable.
+When we first create a bucket, we have an empty bucket, with nothing in it.
+However, we can fill up the bucket and store stuff in there.
+When we want to use the value in the bucket, we simply look inside and take out the bucket.

+* variable name - bucket label
+* variable datatype - bucket type

 ## Variables in Java